NMDP Amy Strelzer Manasevit Research Program

 Supporting early-career physician-scientists focused on post-transplant complications

-The NMDPSM Amy Strelzer Manasevit Research Program has helped launch the careers of physician-researchers who aim to discover solutions to potentially life-threatening post-hematopoietic cell transplant (HCT) or post-cell therapy complications.
+The NMDPSM Amy Strelzer Manasevit Research Program champions the careers of physician-researchers dedicated to addressing serious complications following hematopoietic cell transplant (HCT) and cell therapy.
 First awarded in 1998, the Amy Research Program is one of the largest and most coveted grants in HCT and cell therapy.

 The Amy Research Program focuses on early career support to attract new talent to the field and encourage researchers to study ways to alleviate therapy-associated complications, such as infection, relapse or graft-versus-host disease.
 Amy Scholars receive a maximum of $400,000 divided over five years.